mohamedhamdhy/onedeals-privacy/README.md

-PRIVACY POLICY
+# PRIVACY POLICY

 Last updated August 16, 2025

-This Privacy Notice for One Deals ("we," "us," or "our"), describes how and why we might access, collect, store, use, and/or share ("process") your personal information when you use our services ("Services"), including when you:
+This Privacy Notice for One Deals ("we," "us," or "our") describes how and why we might access, collect, store, use, and/or share ("process") your personal information when you use our services ("Services"), including when you:

 Download and use our mobile application (One Deals) or any other application of ours that links to this Privacy Notice.